Uyanide/AuTUMoodle/README.md

   - `playwright`: uses the [Playwright](https://playwright.dev/) library to automate browser interactions.
 Although it can be used to bypass the complicated (manual) Shibboleth SSO logins, it remains to be a rather "heavy" solution since this literally runs a browser (firefox by default) in the background.

   Both implementations are using asynchronous APIs under the hood, so the performance difference in practice may not be that significant.

+> [!NOTE]
+>
+> Please make sure to download the corresponding browser binaries by running `playwright install` in your terminal after installing the `playwright` package if you are planning to use the `playwright` session implementation.

 - `playwright` (optional, only used when `session_type` is `playwright`)